Heinz Pagels: Career

-Personal life
+Other efforts

 Pagels was a critic of those he believed misrepresented the discoveries and ideas of science to promote mysticism and pseudoscience.
 In his capacity as executive director of the New York Academy of Science in 1986, Pagels submitted an affidavit in a case involving a former member of the Transcendental Meditation movement who had sued the organization for fraud.

 As president of the International League for Human Rights, Pagels worked to support freedom for researchers in other countries.
 He was a fellow of the New York Institute of the Humanities at New York University, a member of the Council on Foreign Relations, a member of the Science and Law Committee of the New York Bar Association, and a trustee of the New York Hall of Science.

+Personal life

 In 1969, Pagels married Elaine Hiesey, who later became a theology professor, author, and MacArthur Fellow.

 Their son Mark died in 1987 after a four-year illness.
 The couple had an adopted daughter Sarah and an adopted son David.

+Death

 Heinz Pagels died in 1988 in a mountain climbing accident on Pyramid Peak, a 14,000-foot summit 10 miles to the southwest of the Aspen Center for Physics, where he spent his summers.
 Many writers of his obituary quote a dream he wrote about in his book The Cosmic Code:

 Lately I dreamed I was clutching at the face of a rock but it would not hold.
 Gravel gave way.
 I grasped for a shrub, but it pulled loose, and in cold terror I fell into the abyss... what I embody, the principle of life, cannot be destroyed ...
 It is written into the cosmic code, the order of the universe.
 As I continued to fall in the dark void, embraced by the vault of the heavens, I sang to the beauty of the stars and made my peace with the darkness.